Ride to Work

 New Royal Enfield Logo

-I'll confess to being a traditionalist, there's nothing wrong with the new logo, I just like the old logo better.
-A lot of buzz about it on the web but it's a fait accompli so we'll just have to live with it.
+I just found this on "My Royal Enfields" blog.
+Royal Enfield is changing its logo.
+(Photo credit - TeamBHP.com) I'll confess to being a traditionalist, there's nothing wrong with the new logo, I just like the old logo better.
+A lot of buzz about it on the web but it's a fait accompli so we'll just have to live with i...

 Read More »